MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 java -jar -Dserver.port=9999 target/inventory-service-0.0.1-SNAPSHOT-exec.jar

-Now you can visit Eureka Dashboard http://localhost:8761/ and see 2 instances of inventory-service registered.
+Now you can visit the Eureka Dashboard at http://localhost:8761/ and see 2 instances of inventory-service registered.

-Suppose we want to invoke inventory-service REST endpoint from catalog-service.
-We can use RestTemplate to invoke REST endpoint but there are 2 instances running.
+Suppose we want to invoke the inventory-service REST endpoint from catalog-service.
+We can use RestTemplate to invoke the REST endpoint, but there are 2 instances running.

-We can register RestTemplate as a Spring bean with @LoadBalanced annotation.
-The RestTemplate with @LoadBalanced annotation will internally use Ribbon LoadBalancer to resolve the ServiceID and invoke REST endpoint using one of the available servers.
+We can register RestTemplate as a Spring bean with the @LoadBalanced annotation.
+The RestTemplate with the @LoadBalanced annotation will internally use the Ribbon LoadBalancer to resolve the ServiceID and invoke the REST endpoint using one of the available servers.

 @SpringBootApplication